git-for-windows/git-for-windows.github.io/FAQ.md

+## Which versions of Windows are supported?

+Git for Windows currently works with all recent, commercially released x86 32 bit and 64 bit versions of Windows, starting with Windows Vista.

+***

+NOTE: Git for Windows version [2.10.0](https://github.com/git-for-windows/git/releases/tag/v2.10.0.windows.1) was the last version supporting Windows XP and Server 2003.

+***

 ## Should I upgrade to a newer Git for Windows version?

 In general, yes: it is a good idea to stay up-to-date.